 You can imagine the eSIM actually is a bag of SIM cards.
 You can choose which to use.

 Again, eSIM standards do not limit the number of Profiles to be activated simultaneously.
-It is up to the hardware manufacture to decide.
+It is up to the hardware manufacturer to decide.

 Currently, all phones with eSIM support only allow you to use one eSIM Profile at any time, although you are free to switch to any of them at any time.